ReginaExMachina/conversation-generator/README.md

 # ConvoGen
-Gets everyone on the same page.
+Getting everyone on the same page.

 ## What is it?
 A random conversation starter every week.